huzmo/HuzAmp/README.md

 - Pre-amp bypass for external amplifiers
 - Two speaker drivers for superior frequency response
 ## Motivation
 After building my bass guitar, I was dissatisfied with the experience of simulating an amp digitally and interacting with the sound through standard headphones, as it lacked the feel that makes bass playing enjoyable.
-Learning about amplifiers and filters in my Circuits II class allowed me to consider designing my amplifier and apply my theoretical knowledge instead of purchasing a prebuilt one.
+Learning about amplifiers and filters in my Circuits II class allowed me to consider designing my amplifier and apply my theoretical knowledge and create something unique instead of purchasing a prebuilt one.
 ## Pre-amp
 A buffered instrument signal is run through active amp stages, first for a gain of about 11X, and then through a three-band equalization stage.
 Pictured below are the changes to the simulated signal voltage after each stage.